Home

 This book is in a sense a shorter version of his 1982 book.
 Ernst Mayr has unparalleled knowledge of Darwin, Darwinism and neo-Darwinism.
 He shows that Darwin had 5 theories, not just one (Chapter 4) and that Darwin challenged 7 traditional and well-entrenched philosophical dogmas (Chapter 5).
 Even today some of the best philosophers fail to understand what philosophical systems became under attack by Darwin's theories.
 And even some evolutionary biologists today make false statements about Darwin's theories of evolution.
 Historically, the rejection of creationism was the only belief that all Darwinians held in common.

-See also this review.
+See also different pagethis review.

-book * "Toward A New Philosophy of Biology.
-Observations of an Evolutionist"
+book 'Toward A New Philosophy of Biology.
+Observations of an Evolutionist'

 by Ernst Mayr 1988 Harvard University Press 564 pages